TobiasJacob/data-mining-project/README.md

 # Data mining project

+Please keep the Git history clean.
+Do not submit binary files, large files, build outputs or something comparable.

 ## Setup

 Go to [https://www.kaggle.com/wyattowalsh/basketball](https://www.kaggle.com/wyattowalsh/basketball) and download the basketball dataset.
 It should be a file named `archive.zip`.
 If you extract it, there should be a folder called `archive`.
 Copy this folder into the root of this project to set it up.